Alaska Airlines: Meals and beverages

-Complimentary meals or light snacks are served to passengers in the first class cabin.
-In 2006 the airline launched its buy on board meal program, known as Northern Bites, on most flights over 2 ½ hours, including all transcontinental flights.
-As part of the buy on board program, the airline offers various "Picnic Packs" for a charge in coach/economy class on all flights.
+In 2006, the airline launched its buy on board meal program, on most flights over 2 ½ hours.
+As part of the program, the airline offers various "Picnic Packs" for a charge in Premium Class and Main Cabin.
+Picnic packs feature products from West Coast companies including Beecher's Cheese, Tillamook Cheese, Tim's Cascade potato chips and Alaskan Amber beer.

-On February 1, 2012, Alaska Airlines started serving coffee from fellow Seattle company Starbucks on all of its flights.
+In February 2012, Alaska Airlines started serving coffee from fellow Seattle company Starbucks on all of its flights.
 Previously Starbucks coffee was only offered on Horizon Air flights.
-Horizon Air had offered Starbucks coffee since February 1, 1990, and was the first airline in the world to serve Starbucks coffee onboard its flights.
-Alaska also provides local offerings such as Beecher's Cheese, Tim's Cascade potato chips and Alaskan Amber beer.
+Horizon Air had offered Starbucks coffee since February 1990 and was the first airline in the world to serve Starbucks coffee onboard its flights.
+In 2023, Alaska changed to serving coffee from Portland-based Stumptown Coffee Roasters.

-In 2015, Alaska updated inflight hot entrées with options created by Seattle Chef Tom Douglas.

 In July 2018, Alaska Airlines updated much of the First Class menu inspired by the airlines' West Coast presence.
 New items served included Oregon's Salt and Straw Caramel Ribbon Ice Cream, brownies from Los Angeles-based Sweet Lady Jane, and pasta from Cucina Fresca, based in Seattle.
 New features included ordering food before flights to allow for meals ready upon seating.

 In-flight internet access

 All Alaska Airlines jets are equipped with an in-flight Wi-Fi and streaming entertainment system.
-It had been announced that soon internet access service will move to a flat $8 charge per flight, but that change is only applies to the satellite WiFi based aircraft.
-On the older systems internet service is still fee-based for all passengers, depending on the length of the flight.
+It had been announced that soon internet access service will move to a flat $8 charge per flight, but that change only applies to the satellite WiFi-based aircraft.
+On the older systems, internet service is still fee-based for all passengers, depending on the length of the flight.
 Streaming entertainment and electronic messaging services are free.

 Alaska launched trials of In-flight Wi-Fi Internet service in 2009.
-The airline tested both the Row44 satellite-based system, before picking the land-based Gogo Inflight Internet system on February 24, 2010.
-In October 2010, flights between Anchorage and Fairbanks became the first to receive in-flight internet service.
-In the following months, the system was expanded to cover all routes over the United States served by the airline with the exception of to and from Hawaii.
+The airline tested both the Row44 satellite-based system, before picking the land-based Gogo Inflight Internet system in February 2010.
+In October 2010, flights between Anchorage and Fairbanks were the first to receive in-flight internet service.
+In the following months, the system was expanded to cover all routes, except for Hawaii.
 Alaska Airlines began switching to a satellite-based system in the third quarter of 2019, which is available on all flights, including flights over the Atlantic and Pacific oceans.
 As of February 2020, 126 of 241 aircraft have satellite WiFi installed.